Increase the quality of your life.

 Let me introduce you to the power of Creative Visualization.

 Creative Visualization is simply the process of imagining the desired end result.
 This may seem odd but our brains cannot distinguish the difference between real or imaginary.
 If something takes place in real life it affects our brains in a tested, measurable way.
 If we imagine something and run those same tests, our brains also show them being affected in the same, measurable way.

 Take a look at the research discovered at Harvard Media School.
 A group of students were asked to practise the piano in the traditional way while another group was asked to practice only by thinking.
 The transcranial-magnetic-stimulation (TMS) testing resulted in both groups showing a physical change in the brain structure.

 Creative Visualization has been around forever, it’s how we were designed by God.
 In fact, Hebrews 11:3 says that all things that are seen come from things that are not seen.
 This is true in many areas but let’s examine a few.

 This is an incredible discovery if you would take a sec to think about it.
-All things living, came from a seed and that seed was inside another seed, which was inside another seed and so on.
-It’s easy to see how a real, living, tangible object actually come from something that was once invisible.
+All things living came from a seed and that seed was inside another seed, which was inside another seed and so on.
+It’s easy to see how a real, living, tangible object actually comes from something that was once invisible.